 - Follow the test-retest model.
 Once you have identified what you need to work on, test the different mobilizations below for that area.
 After performing one mobilization, retest your mobility.
 Find the drills that create the greatest change and focus on those.

-Banded Hip Mobilizations for Improving Hip Flexion
+Banded Hip Mobilizations

 Lack of hip flexion impacts an athlete’s ability to perform a number of different movements, most commonly squatting.
 When addressing hip flexion deficits I’ll commonly start by addressing hip internal rotation and posterior capsule mobility which will often improve flexion.
 But for some athletes, specifically getting after flexion is needed.
 These three are my go-to banded hip mobilization techniques.